wavemaker/docs/learn/wavemaker-release-notes.md

 This document applies to WaveMaker Online (WMO) users.
 If you are an Enterprise user, see [WaveMaker Enterprise Release](/learn/enterprise-release-notes).
 :::

-See what's new in WaveMaker—including new features, enhancements, and bug fixes.
-If you experience bugs or issues, please get in touch with [support](mailto:support@wavemaker.com).
-We mention your fixes in release notes, and you can track some [critical known issues](/learn/wavemaker-known-issues).
+See what's new in WaveMaker, including new features, enhancements, and bug fixes.
+If you happen to experience bugs or issues, please get in touch with [support](mailto:support@wavemaker.com).
+We mention your fixes in release notes, and you can track some [critical known issues here](/learn/wavemaker-known-issues).

 Follow our [team blog](/learn/blog) to learn product updates from the engineers who develop it.